Every writer – and countless non-writers as well – dreams of one day writing and publishing the Great American Novel.

 (And yes, as the titles give away, his niche is horror and suspense.)

-Now, Hunter reveals his secrets for writing paperbound novels that mainstream publishers, editors, and book buyers love – in his just-published e-book, How to Write and Sell Your Novel to a Traditional Publishing House.
+Now, Hunter reveals his secrets for writing paperbound novels that mainstream publishers, editors, and book buyers love – in his ebook, How to Write and Sell Your Novel to a Traditional Publishing House.

 In it, you will discover: